 How many more CSR SaaS platforms do we really need to serve the Fortune 500 or Global 1000?

 Think about it.
-In the U.S. alone, there are roughly 120 million workers in SMBs who are rarely engaged by CSR SaaS software platforms.
+In the U.S. alone, there are roughly 90 million American workers in SMBs who are rarely engaged by CSR SaaS software platforms.
 This has to change.
 It’s not like SMBs won’t use good technology like payroll systems, benefits automation, communications software, desktop solutions, and more.
 Why can’t we reach the average SMB employee with an inexpensive workplace giving or CSR solution?
 Benefits and payroll providers, are you hearing this?

 So today’s CSR SaaS leader board isn’t yesterday’s list.
 When we think about the top of the board, we have – in some order – Benevity, Blackbaud, and Salesforce-United Way.
 That’s not a critique of any of the vendors left off that short list.
 Rather it is a wake up call to everyone in the industry.
 Our world is changing.